IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 (e.g., OTN switching nodes and links), when the OTN switching layer is deployed within the optical domain.

-To allow the MDSC to discover the complete multi-layer and multi- domain network topology and to correlate it with the hardware inventory information, the O-PNCs report an abstract optical network topology where:
+To allow the MDSC to discover the complete multi-layer and multi-domain network topology and to correlate it with the hardware inventory information, the O-PNCs report an abstract optical network topology where: